IAHispano/Applio-Docs/get-started/Alternatives.md

 +++ Huggingface
  1. First you need to create a huggingface account.

- 2. Then enter [Applio Hugginface Space](https://huggingface.co/spaces/IAHispano/Applio) and duplicate the space, that is all.
+ 2. Then enter [Applio Huggingface Space](https://huggingface.co/spaces/IAHispano/Applio) and duplicate the space, that is all.
 If you don't want to use huggingface you can use  [Applo playground](https://applio.org/playground).

  ![](../assets/Duplicate.png)